iTwin/itwinjs-core/test-apps/appui-test-app/connected/README.md

     npm run buildapp
     ```

-* To start the application in Electron, navigate to the root of ui-test-app, and use the command:
+* To start the application in Electron, navigate to the `connected` directory under appui-test-app, and use the command:

   ```cmd
   npm run start